ava-labs/avalanche-docs/docs/tooling/cli-guides/import-subnet.md

+---
+tags: [Tooling, Avalanche CLI]
+description: This guide demonstrates the process of importing a Subnet to the Avalanche CLI to enable better management of the Subnet's configuration.
+This how-to uses the WAGMI Subnet deployed on Fuji Testnet as the example Subnet.
+pagination_label: Avalanche CLI
+sidebar_label: Import a Subnet
+sidebar_position: 2
+---

-# How to Import a Subnet into Avalanche-CLI
+# How to Import a Subnet into Avalanche CLI

 ## Context

-The most probable reason why someone would want to do this, is if they already deployed a Subnet with Subnet-CLI either to Fuji or Mainnet, and now would like to use Avalanche-CLI to manage the Subnet.

-Refer to the [installation guide](/subnets/install-avalanche-cli.md) for instruction about installing Avalanche-CLI.

-Because Subnet-CLI is now deprecated, you can use this tutorial to migrate to Avalanche-CLI.

-Similarly, you might have created a Subnet "manually" by issuing transactions to node APIs, either a local node or public API nodes, with no help of any tool so far, but would now target Avalanche-CLI integration.
+In previous instances, Subnets might have been manually created through transaction issuance to node APIs, whether it was done using a local node or public API nodes.
+However, the current focus is on integrating Avalanche-CLI.

-For this How-To, you import the WAGMI Subnet from Fuji.
+To achieve this integration, this guide demonstrates the process of importing a Subnet to the Avalanche CLI to enable better management of the Subnet's configuration.
+This how-to uses the WAGMI Subnet deployed on Fuji Testnet as the example Subnet.

 ## Requirements